gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety said,
 speaking for the first time since they had entered the room.

-Patience in Darkness froze for an instant.
+Patient in Darkness froze for an instant.
 "Does *that* have a proper work allocation?? it asked pointedly.
 "No?
 Then its communication is irrelevant."